rust-stuco/lectures/week3/slides.md

 # `match`

-Rust has an extremely powerful control flow construct called `match`.
+Rust has a powerful control flow construct called `match`.

 * You can compare a value against a series of patterns
 * You can execute code based on which pattern matches
 * Patterns can be made up of literal values, variable names, wildcards, etc.

 <!--
+Patterns can be made up of values or structures

 It's like a coin-sorting machine, where the coin rolls down and will fall into the hole that fits it first
 -->